-If you answered yes to taking part in further research please provide your contact details below.
-(Please be assured that your details will not be used for any other purposes other than those stated)
+IF ‘Yes’ TO Q28 ASK: To let them do that, please could you give me your contact details?
+So your name is.
+(IF THEY ARE CONCERNED, TELL THEM: Please be assured that your details will not be used for any other purposes other than for asking you to take part in future research)